Curious4Tech/Aws2Azure-Migration-guide-discovery-Assessment/Replication&Migration/README.md

 ![image](https://github.com/user-attachments/assets/274f4a95-e314-4760-9d94-02d7fe57bc34)

-In the new opened window, click
+In the new opened window, click **Vault registration** then brrowse your file system to select you vault you previously downloaded and click on **Register**.

 ![image](https://github.com/user-attachments/assets/bfccd8b6-9e4b-4f32-8b40-dd1c2e2653a6)